Where is your house?

 How much money have you spent on Christmas lights?

-We are at about $3000 total cost.
+After 6 years, we are at about $4500 total cost.
 In our first year of pixel lighting, we spent about $1750 total on the entire setup.
 The new elements we added in year 2 (2017) added about another $1250 to the total.
+Years 3 and 4 each added about $550.
+In year 6 (2020), we added the LED pixel screen to the garage door at a cost of about $400, most of which was for the pixels themselves.
 Fortunately, the cost should be much less going forward unless we decide to add some major new elements to the display.

 How much time have you put in?

-We estimate that we have put about 700 hours into our Christmas light display thus far over the past 3 years.
+We estimate that we have put about 1300 hours into our Christmas light display thus far over the past years, though it is hard to keep an accurate count.
 Now that we have the majority of the hardware constructed, future years will hopefully be a smaller time commitment that is mostly limited just to the creative aspects of assembling the music and sequencing the light show.

 Why in the world do you spend so much time and money doing this?